mnieber/mnieber.github.io/_posts/2023-01-16-compile-env-based-strategy-for-managing-environment-variables.md

 particular reasons to reflect a production concern in the dev environment.
 For example, in particular systems, not including a load balancer in the dev environment may lead to a code base that does not lend itself well for load-balancing.
 However, since including it adds an extra burden on the developers, it should be conscious decision that is backed by analysis and arguments, not a reflex.

-Note that it's still a good idea to deploy the same artifacts everywhere, without modification.
-Such a system can be tuned via the environment variables, that you can think of as the API of the system configuration.
-However, having a single deployable system doesn't mean having a single environment.
-There is still a dev environment - that is never deployed, and a prod environment - that developers don't usually work in.
+Note that having multiple environments is not at odds with deploying the same artifacts everywhere, and using the environment variables to tune it.
+These "one and only" artifacts are based on the prod environment, whereas the source code (on which prod is based) is developed inside the dev environment.
+There is no contradiction there.

 ## Security in each environment

 The dev and deploy environments should have no sensitive data at all.
 They have some security, because we wouldn't want a hacker to gain access and see the source code.
 However, if a hacker obtained access, they wouldn't be able to get any useful secrets.
 Although the deploy environment doesn't have sensitive data, it will reflect some of the security measures of the prod environment.
-This is become the deploy environment needs to be closer to the prod environment (since it must "make a convincing case" that the system can be deployed).
+This is become the deploy environment needs to be closer to the prod environment (since it must make a convincing case that the system can be deployed).
 Finally, the prod environment obviously contains sensitive data that must be protected.

 ## Injecting variables into the deploy environment